Skip to content

 International Affairs Fellowship in Canada

 Launched in 2016, the International Affairs Fellowship (IAF) in Canada, sponsored by Power Corporation of Canada, seeks to strengthen mutual understanding and cooperation between rising generations of leaders and thinkers in the United States and Canada.
-The program enables one to two mid-career professionals each year to spend six to twelve months at a Canadian institution to deepen their knowledge of Canada.
-Fellows come from academia, business, government, media, NGOs, and think tanks.
+This transformational program enables mid-career U.S. professionals to spend six to twelve months at a Canadian institution to deepen their knowledge of Canada.
+Individuals from academia, business, government, journalism, NGOs, and think tanks are all encouraged to apply.
+Prior experience working in or writing about Canada is not required.

 The IAF in Canada provided a unique and unparalleled opportunity to learn about Canadian policymaking through effective engagement with government, civil society, and academia.
 It could not have come at a more appropriate time to observe this key bilateral relationship.